joshuaeckroth/csci221-website/lecture/polymorphism.markdown

 </pre>

-If we did not use `Animal` pointers, but instead put instances of each class into the vector (rather than pointers), like so:
+If we did not use `Animal` pointers, but instead put instances of each class into the array (rather than pointers), like so:

 {% highlight cpp %}
 Animal *animals = new Animal[5];